mikeparcewski/reactiveOpenAPI/docs/AWS.md

     ```
   Replace your credentials and region (if needed) and have some fun!

-> Alternative (better) is to pass the profile when running command line (e.g. **mvn spring-boot:run -Dspring.profiles.active=aws**)
+> Alternative (better) to adding the "aws" profile to application.yml is to pass the profile when running command line (e.g. **mvn spring-boot:run -Dspring.profiles.active=aws**)

-You'll notice in addition, I added the autoconfiguration exclude line, if you use AWS regularly and have a profile
-on your machine, you won't need this, but if you don't (or have no clue what I'm talking about) this will save you an error
-in the logs.
+NOTE: When updating the yaml file, please make sure to update "vendorChange" to whatever you named the Kinesis stream.

-> To know it's working, look for the log line **RECEIVED BINDER MESSSAGE**
+> To know this is working, look for the log line **RECEIVED BINDER MESSSAGE**

+The "autoconfigure" part of the config was added for folks who don't use AWS regularly or have a SDK profile on your machine.
+If you know what I'm talking about (or have a profile, but don't) you can remove this line and the credentials/region detail.

+If you don't have a profile from the SDK, removing this will break stuff.

+You can learn more at https://github.com/spring-cloud/spring-cloud-stream-binder-aws-kinesis/blob/main/spring-cloud-stream-binder-kinesis-docs/src/main/asciidoc/overview.adoc